Diplomatic Text

 them Adieu, I wld.. cease to be one myʃelf.
 Pray my

-delightful, agreable, charming Friend
+delightful, agreable, charming Friend; continue to tell

 me Truths, and to lay me open to my ʃelf, for else I ʃhould

-find no ------one upon Earth who would treat me with such
+find no ------ one upon Earth who would treat me with such

 freedom, my friendship with you, will be I plainly see